-It’s no secret that I love using herbal body oils from head to toe, and the scalp is no exception.
-Depending on your heritage, you might’ve grown up with scalp oiling as part of a weekly hair care ritual – or you might be wondering why anyone would purposely put oil on their head.
+It’s no secret that I love using herbal body oils from head to toe, and my hair and scalp are no exception.
+Depending on your heritage, you might’ve grown up with scalp oiling as part of your hair care routine – or you might be wondering why would anyone even think of putting oil on their head.
 (After all, don’t we wash our hair to get the oil out?)

 I grew up NEVER wanting to have greasy hair!
-So this is one home herbal remedy that for years, I just felt overwhelmed at the thought of an oily head, but every time I did it, I thought, “Why don’t I do this more!”
+I can remember being teased in grade school if my hair looked unwashed.
+So this is one home herbal remedy that for years, I just felt overwhelmed at the thought of an oily head.
+I knew it was supposed to be good for me, but I avoided it.

 “Scalp oiling is more calming for me than drinking herbal tea and even taking a bath.”

-There were very few things that I did in my life that helped me feel so grounded as scalp oiling, so I just decided to make it a monthly practice.
-If more than a month goes by, I know it is time to look at how much I take care of everyone else and put my care back on top of the priority list.
+Finally, I decided to make it a monthly practice.
+If more than a month goes by without out this re-set, I know it’s time to put a check on how much I take care of everyone else and put my own care back on the top of the list.

 CAN YOU RELATE??

-Scalp oiling is more calming for me than drinking herbal tea and even taking a bath, so I hope you try it!
+Scalp oiling is more calming for me than drinking herbal tea and even taking a bath.
+I seriously hope you trust me on this one and just do it!

 What is Scalp Oiling?